google-code-export/owlcms/distribution/README.txt

     	- tag wiki repository with "x.y.z"
   		- push
   - Exit Eclipse
-  - Use SourceTree to finalize the code release
+  - Use SourceTree HgFlow to finalize the code release
   	- Use Hg Flow to finish release
   	- push the tag (make sure checkbox is checked) Restart Eclipse